inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/ARCHITECTURE.md

 # Sandboxed iframe module loading — architecture and open problems

+> **Note:** For the threat model, design rationale, and alternatives considered, see [`core/DESIGN-tool-isolation.md`](../../../DESIGN-tool-isolation.md).
+This document covers implementation details.

 ## What we proved

 We can load and run existing JavaScript modules inside an opaque-origin sandboxed iframe (`sandbox="allow-scripts"`, no `allow-same-origin`) without relying on iframe-owned service worker URL interception.
 The module graph loads, WASM initializes, the tool mounts, and document sync works via MessagePort.
 Existing sync plugin APIs (`getRegistry().filter().loadAll()`, `getFallbackTool()`, `getSupportedToolsForType()`) work unchanged inside the iframe via pre-populated local registries.